 At a certain section of the game, both teams of Leon and Helena as well as Chris and Piers are in hot pursuit of "Ada"/Carla Radames.
 Depending on who you're playing as, you're chasing either an old ally of yours to question her on her take on all the chaos and why she's suddenly turning explosive motor-bots on you or the woman who slaughtered your squad mates and now you want her head on a stick.
 A very tense situation, no?
 All ruined by the fleeing "Ada"/Carla who's sprinting this awkward, spastic, arms-a-flailing attempt of a Girly Run.

 Neo-Umbrella!
-Did the company's CEO ever thought that name would make them suspicious?
+Did the company's CEO never think that name would make them suspicious?

 Everything Leon and Helena touch dies!
 Seriously, they try to save a girl and it doesn't work.
 They travel in a plane and everybody dies.
 They travel in a bus and the driver dies.
 They even go to a cathedral and monsters appear out of nowhere, killing the poor guys hiding from the J'avos.